janheindejong/outhouse/README.md

 dotnet run --project ./OutHouse.Server/OutHouse.Server.csproj
 ```

-This will launch both the front-end and the back-end separately.
+This will launch both back-end, and the front-end running on a seperate development server, with hot reloading.
+In production, the front-end is built, and the static files are served by the back-end server, allowing for the entire app to be deployed as a single process.

 ## API